-Table 2-14.
+Table 2-24.
 Audiofiles Configuration Parameters

 Web Page Item Description

 Audio Files

+Logout Logs out the current user and returns to the user log in page

 0-9 The name of the audio configuration option is the same as the spoken audio that plays on the board (24 character limit).

 '0' corresponds to the spoken word "zero."

 '1' corresponds to the spoken word "one."

 '2' corresponds to the spoken word "two."

 '3' corresponds to the spoken word "three."

 '4' corresponds to the spoken word "four."

 '5' corresponds to the spoken word "five."

 '6' corresponds to the spoken word "six."

 '7' corresponds to the spoken word "seven."

 '8' corresponds to the spoken word "eight."

 '9' corresponds to the spoken word "nine."

 Dot Corresponds to the spoken word "dot."

 Audio Test Corresponds to the message "This is the CyberData IP speaker test message"

 Page Tone Corresponds to a simple tone that is unused by default.

 Your IP Address is Corresponds to the message "Your IP address is"

 Rebooting Corresponds to the spoken word "Rebooting."

 Restoring Default Corresponds to the message "Restoring default."

 Ringback Tone Specifies the Ringback Tone.

 Ring Tone Specifies the Ring Tone.

 Night Ring Specifies the ringtone for nightring.
 By default this parameter uses the same audio file that is selected for the Ring Tone parameter.

 Sensor Triggered Corresponds to the message "Sensor Triggered."

 Stored Message File Not Found Corresponds to the message "Stored Message File Not Found."

 Enter Zone Corresponds to the words "Enter Zone" used in the audio menu played to the caller.

 Confused Corresponds to the message "Confused."

 Browse The Browse button will allow you to navigate to and select an audio file.

-Play The Play button will play that audio file.

-Table 2-14.
+Table 2-24.
 Audiofiles Configuration Parameters (continued)